Introduction to Python

 Hola Juan, tu edad es 22 añosHola Maria, tu edad es 32 añosHola Pedro, tu edad es 25 años

-A call function is a small anonymous function.
+A lambda function is a small anonymous function.

-A call function can take any number of arguments, but it can only have one expression.
+A *lambda* function can take any number of arguments, but can only have one expression.

 x = lambda a : a + 10print(x(5))